michaelwnelson/mls-standings-scraper/README.md

 pip install -r requirements.txt
 ```

+Don't have pip?
+Refer to [their documentation for installation](https://pip.pypa.io/en/stable/installing/).

 ## Usage

+**Note**: Provide the `--help` argument for command line usage descriptions.

+Executing the script without any arguments:

 ```
 ./mls.py
 ```

-Will provide a Markdown friendly output like so:
+Will provide a Markdown friendly output of both conference tables:

 ```
 === Eastern Conference ===